 Finally, when you climb atop your roof, immediately repair the slightest bit of damage you see.
 Is a shingle a little loose?
 Secure it to your roof quickly with nails or tar.
 Is the paint job on your roof flaking?
 Give it a quick fresh coat as soon as you can.
 Enacting preventative repair such as these means you won’t have to worry about your roof getting too damaged.

-Roof repairs can be extremely expensive and time-consuming.
-You can avoid these costly expenses by being smart and keeping an eye on the condition of your roof.
+Roof repairs can be extremely expensive and time-consuming, offers Home Advisor.
+You can avoid these costly expenses by being innovative and keeping an eye on the condition of your roof.
 This way, you can ensure that the roof over your head remains intact for the foreseeable future.